GAIA Skin Naturals is proud to support a number of charities,

 GAIA Natural Baby is pleased to have sponsored the “Wrapping Your Baby” Brochure as part of Karitane’s instructional leaflet resource collection and supported their annual Golf Day fundraiser.
 Karitane is a group of baby clinics and family centres in NSW which offer advice and training to parents and nurses.
 They specialise in alternative feeding methods (when breast feeding is impossible), support for those suffering perinatal mood and other disorders.

-The Shea Butter used in GAIA products is sourced through a community project in Ghana.
-This community is supported with a Fair Trade agreement and the region is Certified Organic.
+The shea butter used in GAIA products is sourced through a community project in Ghana.
+This community is supported with a fair trade agreement and the region is organic.

-The Shea Nut trees grow wild and uncultivated, and as a result, no applied chemicals, pesticides, fertilisers, toxic or hazardous substances come in contact with these trees.
+The shea nut trees grow wild and uncultivated, and as a result, no applied chemicals, pesticides, fertilisers, toxic or hazardous substances come in contact with these tress.
 Once the fruits ripen, they fall to the ground where women proceed to collect them on foot.
-The nuts are first dried in the sun to bring out their natural oils.
-The dried nuts are then roasted, ground by hand and kneaded, producing the soft shea nut butter.
+The nuts are first dried in the sun to bring out their natural oils. the dried nuts are then roasted, ground by hand and kneaded, producing the soft shea nut butter.
 The fuel used for the fire to roast the nuts is collected by the women from dead wood and bracken.
-No trees are cut down to product the fires used in production.
+No trees are cut down to produce the fires.

 The shea nut butter produced is organic and handmade using age-old methods.
-Paper-lined trucks transport from the village Wa to the capital Accra's port for shipping to the refinery and the raw material is refined and deoderised to certified organic standards by steam processing, ready for commercial use.
+Paper-lined trucks transport from the village Wa to the capital Accra's port for shipping to the refinery and the raw material is refined and deodorised to organic standards by steam processing, ready for commercial use.